adammgross2/adamgrossphotography/about/index.md

 Ansel Adams, John Muir, Galen Rowell, and QT Luong are more than photography influences for me, they are spiritual guides on how to live a happy and meaningful life through engagement with nature's glory.
 I will forever be indebted to them for the inspiration and guidance, both directly and indirectly, that they have provided for me.

 I have no formal training in photography and use the internet minimally for photography education.
 I believe that intuitive training through iterative trial and error is the best approach for me (see [Antifragile by Nassim Taleb](https://en.wikipedia.org/wiki/Antifragile)).
 For my photos, I use a digital mirrorless camera and a drone.
 So far, I have four main regions that I've explored photographically, each of which comprises of a section of [my recently published book, dedicated to my grandfather, on the American West](/the_american_west).
+See [my Flickr profile here](https://flickr.com/people/153383938@N03/).

 ### Influences